 These tools have helped me through some challenging times during my pregnancies and in my life in general.
 They can be practiced any time by anyone in whatever form works.

-What are the physical health benefits of yoga before, during, and after pregnancy?
+What are the physical health benefits of prenatal and postnatal yoga?

 Based on the six key areas of Integral Yoga, a person can develop physical strength without becoming rigid, while increasing the range of motion without destabilizing the joints.
 Physical benefits include: